polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 This ensures that all clients having connected to our web socket backend registering interest in the above messages will be notified every time the message is published by backend.
-If you wish, you can open up multiple browser windows simultaneously and point them to [localhost:4201](http://localhost:4201/), and write something into any chat, and see how the message is instantly received in all browser windows.
+You can open multiple browser windows simultaneously and point them to [localhost:4201](http://localhost:4201/), and write something into any chat, and see how the messages are instantly received in all browser windows.

 ### Endpoint resolving